Nikon D7000 vs Panasonic GX80

-The Nikon D7000 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in September 2010 and April 2016.
+The Nikon D7000 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2010 and April 2016.
 The D7000 is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7000) and a Four Thirds sensor.
-The Nikon has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (D7000) and a Four Thirds (GX80) sensor.
+The Nikon has a resolution of 16.1 megapixels, whereas the Panasonic provides 15.8 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Nikon D7000 and the Panasonic GX80 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D7000 and the Panasonic GX80 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7000 – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (38 percent) than the Nikon D7000.
 Moreover, the GX80 is substantially lighter (45 percent) than the D7000.
 It is worth mentioning in this context that the D7000 is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.